 Nodular goiter (BNT) represents a spectrum of diseases ranging from a single hyperfunctioning nodule (toxic adenoma) within a multinodular thyroid to a gland with multiple areas of hyperfunction.

 The natural history of a multinodular goiter implies a variable growth of individual nodules; This can progress to hemorrhage and degeneration, followed by healing and fibrosis.

 Calcification can be found in areas of the previous hemorrhage.
 Some nodules can develop the autonomous function.

 Autonomic hyperactivity is conferred by somatic mutations of thyrotropin, thyroid-stimulating hormone (TSH), receptor in 20-80% of toxic adenomas, and some multinodular goiter nodules.

 Autonomic functioning nodules can become toxic in 10% of patients.
 Hyperthyroidism occurs predominantly when the individual nodules are more than 2.5 cm in diameter.
 The signs and symptoms of BNT are similar to those of other types of hyperthyroidism.

 Nodular goiter accounts for approximately 15-30% of cases of hyperthyroidism in the United States, only after Graves’ disease.

 - On an international level

-In areas of endemic iodine deficiency, toxic nodular goiter (BNT) accounts for approximately 58% of cases of hyperthyroidism, 10% of which come from solitary toxic nodules.
+In areas of endemic iodine deficiency, toxic nodular goiter (BNT) accounts for approximately 58% of cases of hyperthyroidism, 10% of which come from solitary poisonous nodules.

 Graves’ disease represents 40% of cases of hyperthyroidism.
 In patients with underlying nontoxic multinodular goiter, the initial administration of iodine (or iodinated contrast agents) can lead to hyperthyroidism (Jod-Basedow effect).